MicrosoftDocs/bot-docs/articles/node/bot-builder-nodejs-waterfall-conversation-steps.md

 ---
-title: Chain dialogs with waterfalls | Microsoft Docs
+title: Define conversation steps with waterfalls | Microsoft Docs
 description: Learn how to use waterfalls to define the steps of a conversation in a bot with the Bot Builder SDK for Node.js
 author: RobStand
 ms.author: rstand